rmrt1n/rmrt1n.github.io/src/articles/cli-login/cli-login.md

 ![Checking the new CLI login flow](./cli-login-5.webp)

-You can also see the decrypted token is the same as the token in the database.
+You can also see that the decrypted token is the same as the token in the database.

 ## What's Next?